argoflow/argoflow-gcp/README.md

 1. Next, to install ArgoCD execute the following command:

-- If you are using a public repo:
+- If you are using a public repo, or you want to configure credentials using Argo CD UI later:

   ```bash
   kubectl apply -k distribution/argocd/base/
   ```

-- If you are using a private repo:
+- If you are using a private repo and want to set up credentials declaratively:

   ```bash
   kubectl apply -k distribution/argocd/overlays/private-repo/